4d/docs/docs/Project/exporting.md

 When you open the "<name>.4DProject" file with your 4D application, the project uses the same resources folder and web folder as the existing "<name>.4db" file, which makes it easier to test your project.

-You can still open the "<name>.4db" database, do some modifications if required (see [Check the conversion]), then export again, and test.
+You can still open the "<name>.4db" database, do some modifications if required (see below), then export again, and test.
 You can repeat this operation until you are satisfied with the conversion.

 ## Check the conversion